 |

-A great variety of music was used with the Audiokinetron, including jazz and reggae.
+A great variety of music was used with the original Audiokinetron, including jazz and reggae.

-The AudioKinetron is a two stage device..
+The AIT devices are a two stage device.
 It splits music into low and high frequencies, and into soft and loud amplitudes, sending them alternatively to the headphones.

-The Audiokinetron randomizes loud and quiet sound levels and also low and high pitched sounds.
+The device randomizes loud and quiet sound levels and also low and high pitched sounds.

 The first stage is a simple cuts only graphic equalizer that is designed to lower certain sound frequencies by forty decibels.